 U21 Ranking of National Higher Education Systems

 The main ranking compares a country’s performance against the best in the world on each measure.
-Overall, the top 10 countries in rank order are: the United States, Sweden, Canada and Denmark, Finland, Switzerland, the Netherlands, the United Kingdom, Australia and Singapore.
-This list contains the same countries as in the 2013 Ranking, but the order has changed a little.
-The relative nature of the Rankings is exempli?ed by Switzerland, which has fallen three places even though its score remained constant.
-The largest changes in rankings since last year are an improvement of eight places by China, a rise of ?ve places for Hungary, and a fall of seven places for Ukraine.
+Overall, the top 10 countries in rank order are: the United States, Switzerland, Denmark, Finland, Sweden, Canada, the Netherlands, the United Kingdom, Singapore and Australia.
+This list contains the same countries as in the 2014 Ranking, but the order has changed a little.

-In this new auxiliary ranking, countries are scored on how they perform on each of the 24 measures relative to countries at similar stages of economic development as measured by GDP per capita.
-Using this approach, the top 10 countries using the adjusted data are, in rank order: Sweden, Finland, Denmark, Serbia, New Zealand, the United Kingdom, Canada, China, Portugal and the Netherlands.
-As expected, the biggest changes occasioned by allowing for income levels occur at both extremes.
-Serbia, South Africa, India and China all rise by over 25 places in the rankings.
-Conversely, four high income countries (Singapore, Norway, the United States and Hong Kong SAR) fall markedly in the rankings.
-A noticeable feature is that several lower income countries show significant improvements in the Connectivity measure ranking, an activity that is likely to be most beneficial to economic growth.
+In this auxiliary ranking, introduced in 2014, countries are scored on how they perform on each of the 25 measures relative to countries at similar stages of economic development as measured by GDP per capita.
+Using this approach, the top 10 countries using the adjusted data are, in rank order: the United Kingdom, Serbia, Denmark, Sweden, China, Finland, South Africa, Portugal, Canada, and New Zealand and South Africa.
+Using this adjustment, a number of lower income countries rise up markedly in the rankings: South Africa to 7th, China to 6th and India to 15th.

-You can directly compare the both the overall ranking and also the individual measures of data taken from all countries involved in the U21 Ranking of National Higher Education Systems in 2012, 2013 and 2014 using our comparison tool:
+You can directly compare the both the overall ranking and also the individual measures of data taken from all countries involved in the U21 Ranking of National Higher Education Systems in 2012, 2013, 2014, 2015 and 2016 sing our comparison tool: www.universitas21.com/rankingcomparison